-What's needed: Governor Cuomo has supported the FPP program, and it is critical that the state begin accepting new proposals and increase funding over time if it is to play a meaningful role in saving our most important farmland.
-Program regulations need to be made consistent with the FRPP to maximize leverage with federal and local programs.
-New York also can make the FPP more efficient by emulating successful programs in other states.
+What's needed: Governor Cuomo has reinstated the FPP program, and it is critical now that the state prioritize the completion of transactions and increase funding over time if it is to play a leading role in saving our most important farmland.
+Program regulations need to be made consistent with the federal ALE program to maximize leverage with federal and local programs.
+New York also can strive to make the FPP more efficient by shortening the time from award to closing.